charmarr/.github/profile/README.md

 One thing that was common among all the ARR setups in my research: even though most of the ARR deployment and lifecycle was simplified and easy, **the configuration and interconnection of the ARR applications with one another was still quite complex**.
 Or at least one had to read through a lot of docs to do a bunch of manual configs.
 This meant that if I were to bork the stack (which i totally dont ever do), even though bringing up the stack would be easy, I'd still need to do the configs and setups painfully manually.
 Yes, backups are the answer.
 But what about ditching a service completely and wanting to re-add it to the stack later? what about adding/removing multiple versions of the same service for different quality profiles?
 And we've established I'm as lazy as they come.

-But also there is a lack of a yams like framework for a K8s substrate.
+But also there is a lack of a similar framework for a K8s substrate.
 There was the [k8s@home](https://github.com/k8s-at-home) project which was amazing and I learned quite a lot from it.
 But it has been deprecated for a while now.
 I could see similar patterns in other cool k8s-based ARR solutions as well.
 They are either deprecated or unmaintained.

 Another thing is figuring out networking and storage.
 The relative simplicity of these disappears in a K8s substrate.
 For storage, you'd need to handle PVs, PVCs, StorageClasses, etc and figure out how to plug into different storage backends (local, NFS, Ceph, etc).
 Secure networking opens a whole new can of worms as well.
 Raw-dogging all that with yaml files would be a PITA.